arjunkharbanda/resources/YouTubeChannels.md

 * [Code With Harry](https://www.youtube.com/channel/UCeVMnSShP_Iviwkknt83cww): Code With Harry is an attempt to teach basics and those coding techniques to people in short time which took him ages to learn.
   At Code With Harry, he provide a quick and to the point demo along with resources of anything and everything he teach.
 Source code and other resources are hosted on his website CodeWithHarry.com.

+* [Platzi Spanish](https://www.youtube.com/user/mejorandolaweb): If you speak spanish the Youtube channel from Platzi is a must, Platzi is effective online education wherever and whenever you want.
+Learn design, web development, marketing and digital business.
+Don't miss the best moments of our PlatziLive, as well as reviews and tutorials.

+* [Platzi English](https://www.youtube.com/c/platziteam/): They create a learning experience based on real time human interaction that inspires commitment and community.
+Develop your skills by learning from top industry leaders at your own pace.
+Learn Marketing, Design, Programming and more to help grow your career!

 * [CS Dojo](https://www.youtube.com/channel/UCxX9wt5FWQUAAz4UrysqK9A): All type of fun content and also he left Google.